sohamjaiswal/pp/readme.md

 Usage has only been tested on linux with yarn.

-# Known Issue

-Prettier pre commit hook causes a "," in /src/components/glass-box/glass-box.scss at line 7, Remove that and everything should sail smooth from there.

 # Usage

 1. Edit main.tsx in /src/templates/main or create a new template refering to main.